Micha-kun/Gacho.Cqrs/README.md

 # Gacho.Cqrs

-CQRS framework using F# and Akkling
+CQRS framework using F# and Akkling.